 Keep in mind that attempting to offer a short term prediction for the price of Ether is a difficult endeavor.
 For starters, the price of a single Ether is so volatile that it can lose 25% of its value in one day, only to regain it in the next.
-The most recent example is, 25 days ago was a bit under $300 and now is $700.
+The most recent example is, five months ago was a bit under $300 and now is $700.
 But there was a lot of volatility in the last five months with Ethereum going to as low as $550 and back to $770, and even at $1,440 in early January 2018 and now at $700.

 This volatility, as well as the novelty of this currency – Ethereum was started 2014 – drain technical analysis from any potency it might have in making Ethereum price predictions for 2018.
 Rendering any forecast suspicious at best.
 Therefore, all the following predictions take a long-term look at things.

-When I first wrote this Ethereum prediction for 2018 my friends reading this article considered myself crazy, now Ethereum price should reach $1,000 in the next three months.
+When I first wrote this Ethereum prediction for 2018 my colleagues reading this article considered myself crazy, now Ethereum price should reach $2,000 in the next three months.
 If you ask me, the price of a single Ethereum can go even up to $5,000 by the end of 2018.
 Ethereum was $10 in January 2017 and now is around $700, do you think thats far from $5,000?

 According to the website Investing Haven, the price of an Ether should reach $1000, if not by 2018 then at least by 2020.
-That is a decent Ethereum price prediction for 2018 in my opinion, considering their currency’s fluctuation.
+That was a very conservative Ethereum price prediction for 2018 in my opinion, considering their currency’s fluctuation.
 The site’s research team bases their forecast on three fundamental factors:

 a.
 The current and future supply of Ethers